Homemade Chinese Soups. It's Magical!

 2. Use oven mittens when removing the inner pot after use.
 It could still be hot.
 Do not plunge it into cold water immediately.
 Fill it with warm water then add detergent and wash.

-3. If there are pieces of food stuck to the pot, fill the pot with warm water and soak it for a while before brushing with a soft brush.
+3. If there are pieces of food stuck to the pot, soak in warm water for a while before brushing with a soft brush.

 Soup recipes using the slow cooker